-- Changes the interval for examination of captive insurance companies to once every five years; subject however, to a requirement that the first exam for risk retention group captives, be conducted no later than 3 years after formation.
-The Insurance Commissioner would still retain his authority to examine a captive as often as deemed appropriate; - Removes reference to repealed Hawaii Revised Statutes ("HRS") § 431:19-105 in HRS § 431:19-19(a); and - Clarifies that the protected cell of a sponsored cell captive insurance company may be organized and operated in such forms of business organizations authorized by the Commissioner, including specifically associations, corporations, limited liability companies, partnerships, or trusts.
-The change in the examination interval to five years brings the examination of captives on par with that of other domestic insurers, and allows for efficient use of regulatory resources without sacrificing the quality of regulatory oversight.
+- Changes the interval for examination of captive insurance companies to once every five years subject, however, to a requirement that the first exam for risk retention group captives be conducted no later than three years after formation.
+The Insurance Commissioner would still retain his authority to examine a captive as often as deemed appropriate; - 2.
+Removes reference to repealed Hawaii Revised Statutes ("HRS") § 431:19-105 in HRS 431:19-109(a); and - Clarifies that the protected cell of a sponsored cell captive insurance company may be organized and operated in such forms of business organizations authorized by the Commissioner, specifically including associations, corporations, limited liability companies, partnerships, or trusts.
+The change in the examination interval to five years brings the examination of captives on par with that of other domestic insurers and allows for the efficient use of regulatory resources without sacrificing the quality of regulatory oversight.
 Existing law does not specify what kinds of business entities may form a protected cell for a sponsored captive insurance company.
-We believe this clarification will encourage companies wishing to form sponsored captives to consider Hawaii as a suitable domicile.
-Testimony on H.B.
-No. 2286 House Committee on Consumer Protection & Commerce February 1, 2010 Page 2 With increasing competition from other U.S. domiciles, it is critical that Hawai'i continue to attract new captive formations by reputable business entities.
+HCIC believes this clarification will encourage companies wishing to form sponsored captives to consider Hawaii as a suitable domicile.
+Testimony on S.B.
+No. 2812, S.D.
+1 House Committee on Consumer Protection & Commerce February 24, 2010 Page 2 With increasing competition from other U.S. domiciles, it is critical that Hawai'i continue to attract new captive formations by reputable business entities.
 Passing this measure, will enable Hawaii to continue compete as a preferred domicile in the increasingly competitive captive insurance marketplace.

-Thank you for this opportunity to submit testimony in support of H.B.
-No. 2286.
-Respectfully submitted:
+Thank you for this opportunity to submit testimony in support of S.B.
+No. 2812, S.D.
+1. Respectfully submitted: